nachiketnijap/Book_Review/README.md

 **Method:** `POST`
 **Local URL:** `http://localhost:3000/api/review/books/68313fec3fefeff1ec672d26/reviews`
-**Note:** ID provided is the book ID  that you will get from get book endpoint **Authorization:** under authorization tab in postman in Auth Type select Bearer Token and paste access token that you get after login
+**Note:** ID provided is the book ID  that you will get from get book endpoint.
+**Authorization:** under authorization tab in postman in Auth Type select Bearer Token and paste access token that you get after login.
 **Payload:**
 ```json
 {